Second lieutenant: United Kingdom and other Commonwealth countries (excepting Australia, Bangladesh, and Canada)

 The rank of second lieutenant (2Lt) was introduced throughout the British Army in 1877 to replace the short-lived rank of sub-lieutenant, although it had long been used in the Royal Artillery, Royal Engineers, Fusilier and Rifle regiments.
 At first the rank bore no distinct insignia.
 The rank was abolished in 1881 but reintroduced in 1887.
 In 1902, a single Bath star was introduced; the ranks of lieutenant and captain had their number of stars increased by one to (respectively) two and three.
 The rank is also used by the Royal Marines.

 New British Army officers are normally commissioned as second lieutenants at the end of their commissioning course at RMA Sandhurst where they hold the rank of Officer Cadet, and continue with specific training with their units.
 Progression to lieutenant rank usually occurs after about a year.
 In the British armed forces, second lieutenant is a rank which is not used as a form of address.
 Instead a second lieutenant named, for example, Smith is addressed and referred to as Mr Smith, with the exception that the alternative titles ensign (Foot Guards) and cornet (in the Blues and Royals and Queen's Royal Hussars) are still used.

 In the Royal Air Force, the comparable rank is pilot officer.
-The equivalent in the Royal Navy is Sub-lieutenant.
+The equivalent in the Royal Navy is Midshipman.